June 24-28, 2019

 AP 527.200 Anne Soos

 This course is designed both for new AP Environmental Science teachers and for experienced AP Environmental Science teachers who have not recently participated in a summer APSI.
 This intensive one-week course will provide an overview of the entire AP Environmental Science (APES) curriculum.
-Each day, important concepts will be discussed and related specifically to APES free-response questions, and laboratories associated with these concepts will be performed by participants.
+Each day, important concepts will be discussed and related specifically to APES free-response questions, and participants will perform laboratories associated with these concepts.
 The major goal is to expose participants to both content and hands-on activities important to teaching a successful APES course.
-Homework for participants will consist of working up lab data, and, for new teachers, preparing a course syllabus or outline that correlates to the APES course description.
-Experienced teachers will be asked to write and share possible FRQ’s or MC questions.
+In addition, the new AP resources coming on-line in fall 2019 for Students and Teachers will be demonstrated and discussed.
+Participants will be expected to spend some time on homework for this institute, which could include working up lab data, reading lab activities, and, for new teachers, preparing a course syllabus or outline that correlates to the APES course description.
+Experienced teachers will be asked to write and share possible FRQ’s or inquiry-based labs.
 Participants are urged to bring electronic materials/favorite web sites to share as some class time will be reserved for sharing and question/answer sessions.
 Participants should bring a copy of their school calendar for the coming year, clothing that would allow visiting a garbage incinerator (shoes with closed toes are required!), items for doing water-testing (shoes that can get wet or a pair of boots), a scientific calculator of some type, a laptop computer or iPad with internet access, pencils, a ruler, and a three-ring binder for hard copies of handouts.
-Students will be expected to have read and answered the 2018 Free Response Questions before the Institute begins.
+Students will be expected to have read and answered the 2019 Free Response Questions before the Institute begins.

 Preparing Students for Advanced Placement® French Language and Culture